nikodunk/blog/content/2022-07-08-how-politics-is-like-open-source.md

 tags: ["Essay"]
 ---

-There are parallels between political parties in the US and open-source linux distributions in their attitudes and approaches.
+I think there are parallels between political parties in the US and open-source linux distributions in their attitudes and approaches.

 I recently switched to Linux, and made some realizations in the process on conservative, progressive and centrist approeaches in the open-source community.
 Specifically, in the different approaches that different open-source Linux distributions take to their packaging: